JapaneseJLPT

 I think this movie is interesting.

-Kare wa shōjiki da to omoimasu.
+Kare wa ii hito da to omoimasu.

-I believe he is honest.
+I think he is a good person.

 13